The Bankrate promise

 The sign-up bonus for Bank of America Customized Cash Rewards stands out by offering $200 online cash rewards after spending $1,000 within the first 90 days of account opening.
 While this isn’t the most lucrative welcome offer, it’s $50 more than its Amazon counterpart.
 Also, the spending threshold is easy to reach, and you don’t have to pay an annual fee.

-While the Amazon Prime Rewards card comes with no annual fee, you must have an Amazon Prime membership, which costs $139 per year.
+While the Prime Visa card comes with no annual fee, you must have an Amazon Prime membership, which costs $139 per year.
 However, the card doesn’t require a minimum spending threshold to get the Amazon credit, and you’ll earn the credit immediately.
 The bonus effectively covers the first year of Amazon Prime membership’s $139 annual cost.

 Rewards rate winner: Bank of America Customized Cash Rewards

 If you spend a lot on Amazon.com or at Whole Foods Market, the Prime Visa card might make sense for you, since it offers 5 percent cash back on these purchases.
 The card also provides 2 percent cash back at restaurants and gas stations and 1 percent back on all other purchases.

 The rewards program for the Bank of America Customized Cash Rewards card provides more flexibility, pushing it over the line here.
 You can choose one category (gas, online shopping, dining, travel, drugstores or home improvement) to earn 3 percent cash back each month.
 Are you planning on purchasing flights and hotels for your next trip?
 Designate travel as your top bonus category.
 Do you have an expensive home improvement project coming up?
 Switch your bonus category to home improvement before you pay the bill.
 You’ll also earn 2 percent cash back at grocery stores and wholesale clubs and 1 percent cash back on all other purchases.